PolymathicAI/the_well/datasets/acoustic_scattering_inclusions_2d/README.md

 # What is interesting and challenging about the data:

 Wave propogation through discontinuous media.
 Most existing machine learning datasets for computational physics are highly smooth and the acoustic challenges presented here offer challenging discontinuous scenarios that approximate complicated geometry through the variable density.
+The inclusions change wave propogation speed but only in small, irregular areas.